Pinwheel Galaxy (Messier 101)

 The galaxy M 101 was discovered by Pierre Méchain on 27 March 1781.
 Charles Messier noted without having seen her: «Nebula without a star, very dark and very large, 6 to 7 minutes in diameter, between the left hand of the boat and the tail of the Great Bear.
 Hard to see if you illuminate the wires [of the micrometer].[281]

-A number of star clouds and bright star formation areas in the spiral arms of M 101 were discovered on 14 April 1789 by Wilhelm Herschel and later on 1 March 1851 by Bindon Stoney, the engineer of Lord Rosse, and made it into NGC numbers in their own right Dreyer's «New General Catalogue of Nebulae and Clusters of Stars» published in 1888.
+A number of star clouds and bright star formation areas in the spiral arms of M 101 were discovered on 14 April 1789 by William Herschel and later on 1 March 1851 by Bindon Stoney, the engineer of Lord Rosse, and made it into NGC numbers in their own right Dreyer's «New General Catalogue of Nebulae and Clusters of Stars» published in 1888.
 In Halton Arp's 1966 Atlas of Peculiar Galaxies, M 101 is listed as Arp 26 for a galaxy with a thick arm.
 [199] The galaxy has received the nickname «Pinwheel Galaxy», a name that is sometimes also used for M 33, M 83 (Southern Pinwheel Galaxy) and M 99 (Coma Pinwheel Galaxy).

 Physical Properties